backdrop-contrib/sharethis/readme.md

 KNOWN ISSUES
 ---------------------

 None critical for Backdrop yet.
-Using a different way to append sharethis than the theme_mymodule function in the original Drupal module until I/someone explains the theming system in Backdrop better than I understand it.
+Using a different way to append Sharethis than the theme_mymodule function in the original Drupal module until I/someone explains the theming system in Backdrop better than I understand it.

 REQUIREMENTS
 ------------